Shibin506/DATA-236-LAB-1/Backend/README.md

-# Airbnb Clone Backend API
+# HostIQ Backend API

-A comprehensive backend API for an Airbnb clone application built with Node.js, Express, and MySQL.
+A comprehensive backend API for the HostIQ property rental application built with Node.js, Express, and MongoDB.

 ## 🚀 Features